Fulshear, Texas: Postal service

 The United States Postal Service operates the Fulshear Post Office at 8055 Farm to Market Road 359 South.

 Public libraries

 Fulshear's Bob Lutts Fulshear/Simonton Branch Library is a part of the Fort Bend County Libraries system.
 The branch, which opened in May 1998, was the third branch built with 1989 bond funds.
 The land currently occupied by the library was previously the Fort Bend County Precinct 4 headquarters.
 Bob Lutts, the precinct commissioner, offered the land to the library system.
 The Fulshear City Council asked the county to name the library after Lutts.
 The library is now within Precinct 3.

 Education

 Public schools

-Fulshear is zoned in separate portions to schools in the Lamar Consolidated Independent School District (LCISD) and the Katy Independent School District (KISD).
+Fulshear is served by the Lamar Consolidated Independent School District (LCISD) and the Katy Independent School District (KISD).